havocp/xsbt-wiki/Common-Tasks.md

         // (optional) makes "test:compile" depend on "samples:compile"
          compile in Test <<= compile in Test dependsOn (compile in Samples) ) ++
-        // (optional) declares that the samples binary and source jars
+        // (optional) declare that the samples binary and
-        // should be published
+        // source jars should be published
       publishArtifact(packageBin) ++
       publishArtifact(packageSrc)

    def publishArtifact(task: TaskKey[File]): Seq[Setting[_]] =
       addArtifact(artifact in (Samples, task), task in Samples).settings